li2008kui/corefx/Documentation/project-docs/cross-platform-cryptography.md

 Windows CNG is used on Windows whenever `RSA.Create()` or `new RSACng()` is used, as well as the `.GetRSAPublicKey()` extension method for `X509Certificate2` and when possible for the `.GetRSAPrivateKey()` extension method for `X509Certificate2`.
 Windows CAPI is used on Windows whenever `new RSACryptoServiceProvider()` is used, as well as the `GetRSAPrivateKey()` extension method when the private key is not able to be opened with CNG (which requires a hardware-backed key with no CNG-capable driver).

-macOS should refer to the Linux (OpenSSL) column for .NET Core versions 1.0 and 1.1.

 Windows CAPI is capable of PKCS1 signature with a SHA-2 algorithm, but the individual RSA object may be loaded in a CSP which does not support it.

 ## ECDSA